zinebmalty/Delivery-Reliabilty-Profitability-Risk-Analysis/README.md

 ### Overall Conclusion

-The consistently high delay rates across regions, shipping modes, and product categories indicate that the issue is systemic rather than localized.
+The consistently high delay rates across shipping modes indicate that the issue is systemic rather than localized.

 ## Share Phase